 Meet Skip Blum.
-Little serpents are dancing in the air above his head.
+Little serpents dance in the air above his head.

-He's lanky and old and looks that guy who'd spent countless years road-managing Little Feat or The Allman Brothers back in the '70s crossed with that guy who'd travel to the Hamptons and Florida with an ounce of blow in his briefcase talking endlessly about the recording studio and record label he owned that nobody had ever heard of.
-Maybe they were the same guy.
+He's lanky and old and could be one who'd road-managed Little Feat back in the '70s or who'd travel to the Hamptons and Florida with an ounce of blow in his briefcase talking endlessly about the recording studio and record label he owned that nobody had ever heard of.
+Maybe they were the same.
 (Wait.
-Skip says he used to sell ounces of blow in the Hamptons and down in Florida.)
-Or maybe he's some Coen Brothers caricature, a walking, talking allegory for the decay of the classic rock 'n' roll era and its attendant sensibilities, what's left of its rock-star scheming, its endless cash cows, its cocaine cowboy casualties.
+Skip says he did sell ounces of blow in the Hamptons and down in Florida.)
+Or maybe a Coen Brothers caricature, a walking, talking allegory for the decay of the classic rock 'n' roll era and its attendant sensibilities, what's left of its rock-star scheming, its endless cash cows, its cocaine cowboy casualties.

 Anyway, "I passed my nine lives," Skip says, exhaling another serpent of meth smoke.
 Then he picks up a guitar and strums along to The Kinks' "Celluloid Heroes," a semi-tender rock 'n' roll epistle to failed dreams if ever there was one.